FroggieStick/FroggieStick.Github.io/_posts/2024-08-07-Corporate.md

 After attempting some scripts I noticed that the bot is parsing javascript.
 We attempt some simple javascript xss but looking at the response we notice that the scirpts are being blocked by <bold>CSA</bold> or Content-Secutiry-Policy.
 You can read more about CSA here <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP"></a>.

+<blockquote>Testing another block quote.
+I wonder how this will look.</blockquote>